Business Valuation for a Bank Loan in Canada

 7. Five Mistakes That Get Loan Applications Declined

-2. Relying on the seller’s asking price without independent valuation.
+2. Relying on the seller's asking price without independent valuation.
 The seller says $800,000.
 The bank has no way to verify.
 They either decline to lend the full amount, require excessive equity, or demand additional security.
 An independent valuation confirming or adjusting the price gives the bank the confidence to finance the purchase.
+It also protects the buyer from paying more than the business is worth.

 5. Using book values for collateral.
 The balance sheet shows $300,000 in equipment.
 The lender calculates a 50% advance: $150,000 in collateral.
 But the equipment has not been inspected.
-If well-maintained, it may be worth $400,000 — $200,000 in collateral support.
-If neglected, $100,000 — only $50,000 in collateral.
-Without physical inspection, both the borrower and lender are guessing.
+If well-maintained, it may be worth $400,000, providing $200,000 in collateral support.
+If neglected, $100,000, providing only $50,000.
+Without physical inspection, both the borrower and lender are working from numbers that may bear no relationship to reality.

 8. After the Loan: Why the Valuation Keeps Working

 Insurance adequacy.
-The valuation’s asset appraisal provides a basis for ensuring the business carries adequate insurance on tangible assets.
+The valuation's asset appraisal provides a basis for ensuring the business carries adequate insurance on tangible assets.
 Underinsured assets are a risk to both borrower and lender.
+A business that suffers a loss and discovers its equipment was insured at book value rather than replacement cost is in a difficult position.
+The appraisal prevents this.

 9. Frequently Asked Questions